This Floating Sauna Is the Ultimate Nature Escape

 The rhythmic motion of the water is soothing, explains Pelz, and stimulates the parasympathetic nervous system.
 The heat of the sauna and being out in nature are also parasympathetic-activating activities, so you’re effectively “stacking” a trio of healing therapies.

 Besides hopping in and out of the sauna, you can paddleboard or kayak around the inlet, or sway in the floating dock’s built-in hammocks.
-Gather around the firepit for lunch—either your own or the add-on picnic option made by Tofino Resort + Marina’s 1909 Kitchen.
+Surf or get certified in freediving at the Adventure Centre or gather around the firepit for lunch—either your own or the add-on picnic option made by Tofino Resort + Marina’s 1909 Kitchen.
 For an extra $49 per person, you can continue your experience on land through the cook-your-catch option: fresh-caught crab and prawns, courtesy of your boat crew, which will later be transformed into dinner at the restaurant.

 The resort itself is within walking distance to a small, bohemian downtown with independent shops and restaurants.
 Just over a mile away to the west, Tonquin Park has a scenic forest trail that opens up onto a sandy beach with views for miles.
 About the same distance to the east, the Naa’Waya’Sum Gardens include manicured and wild plantings, wooded trails, and places to see Nuu-chah-nulth art and traditions.
 Or suit up for excellent hiking at Pacific Rim National Park Reserve, about three hours by car or half hour by plane.